About Willem van Leeuwen

-Current research projects revolve around Decision Support Systems and the integration of remotely sensed products in Geographic Information Systems in order to monitor natural resources, vegetation dynamics, post-wildfire effects, and land degradation through time and across landscapes.
+Current research projects revolve around Decision Support Systems and the integration of remotely sensed products in Geographic Information Systems in order to monitor natural resources, snow and vegetation dynamics, post-wildfire effects, and land degradation through time and across landscapes.

 Remote sensing science research interests include canopy and atmospheric radiative tranfer, multispectral time series analysis for better understanding climate and phenology interactions, lidar and multispectral data fusion for enhanced land cover classifications.